lgbarrere/CNF-SAT_to_ILP_converter/README.md

 ## Miscellaneous
 You can switch color themes with the dedicated **Theme** menu if you prefer the light mode to the dark one.

-The **Time limit** option can been seen but doesn't work for now (also not used by the solvers for this reason).

-The "S" button does nothing for now and is going to be removed if no additional display may be allowed.